aurorascharff/next15-account-selector/STEPS.md

 - Now lets get to work on the mutation.
 This is a lot of boilerplate code.
 We can use the new react 19 Server Functions to simplify this.
 - Create new file account.ts with "use server", copy the API code
 - Delete api code and api layer
+- Call the server function inside the onClick

 ## Add useTransition for the loading state